 Lobster fishing is such a huge part of life on Prince Edward Island that even McDonald’s offers the McLobster sandwich.
 But you’ll probably be better off trying one of the dozens of seafood restaurants scattered across the small island.
 Crack open a fresh crustacean at Charlottetown’s Lobster on the Wharf seafood restaurant and market or, if you want a more posh dining experience, try The Inn at Bay Fortune.
 Need to work off all that great food?
 Hike idyllic Confederation Trail, a 173-mile-long (279 km) trail stretching from one tip of the pastoral island to the other.

 9. Kayak QUÉBEC’s rendezvous of waters

-The Saguenay-St. Lawrence Marine Park was created in 1998 where the Saguenay River mingles with the estuary waters of the Saint Lawrence River.
+The Saguenay-St. Lawrence Marine Park in Quebec was created in 1998 where the Saguenay River mingles with the estuary waters of the Saint Lawrence River.

 Cold water welling up to the surface here fosters biological diversity, and the best way to experience this national treasure is in a kayak.
 The protected confluence area is host to numerous varieties of fish, mammals and birds, including razorbills and blue herons.
 Guided kayak tours range from two-hour family outings to five-day excursions.

 More than 100,000 lakes and rivers make Saskatchewan a dream destination for world-class freshwater fishing.
 And the fish are something to write home about: 18-pound (8 kg) walleye, 70-pound (31.7 kg) lake trout and 54-inch (137 cm) northern pike have been landed here in the Canadian heartland.